ShaneSCalder/DOT-London-Hackathon-April-2025/CoT-Oracle/data/readme.md

-# Json file to congigure the CoT Ledger
+# Json file to config the CoT Ledger